-Official state records show that there were approximately 1.29 traffic fatalities in Texas per every hundred million vehicle miles traveled in 2018.
-This number can be difficult to put into context, but it places our state with the 16th highest death rate in the country.
-The national average in the U.S. during the same year was 1.13 deaths per million miles traveled.
-However, with 3,642 road fatalities, Texas had more traffic deaths than any other state in 2018.
+Official state records from the Texas Department of Transportation show that in 2019, there were approximately 1.26 traffic fatalities in Texas per every hundred million vehicle miles driven.
+The national average in the U.S. during the same year was 1.10 deaths per million miles traveled.
+The total number of traffic deaths in Texas in 2019 was 3,610.
 Some of the most noteworthy fatal accident statistics from 2018 include:

-621 pedestrians were killed – These victims were hit by vehicles, and this figure represents a slight increase from years prior.
+- 660 pedestrians were killed – These victims were hit by vehicles, at a rate 5% higher than in 2018.

-1,289 single-vehicle run-off deaths – This includes drivers or passengers killed when their car drove off the road.
-These accidents are responsible for over one-third of all traffic fatalities.
+- 1,161 single-vehicle run-off deaths – This includes drivers or passengers killed when their car drove off the road.
+These accidents are responsible for one-third of all traffic fatalities.

 Statistics Show The Most Deadly Scenarios For Drivers

-You can suddenly be caught off guard and hit by a negligent driver at almost any time.
+You can be caught off guard and hit by a negligent driver at almost any time.
 Many fatal or serious car accidents happen on small neighborhood streets or rural roads.
-Our local roads are constantly being used by drivers who are distracted or intoxicated while behind the wheel.
+Our local roads are constantly being used by distracted or intoxicated drivers.

 Furthermore, many vehicles malfunction with little to no warning, and serious wrecks will often be the result.
 Statistics kept by state officials do show us certain patterns when it comes to fatal accidents.
 Some of the deadliest times and places for drivers in Texas are the following:

->Between 2 and 3 a.m. – This hour is the most common time for fatal DUI wrecks.
-Many bars and restaurants close at 2 a.m. and therefore intoxicated drivers will often take to the roads at this time.
+- Between 2 and 3 a.m. – This hour is the most common time for fatal DUI wrecks.
+Many bars and restaurants close at 2 a.m., so intoxicated drivers will often take to the roads at this time.

->At intersections – In 2018 there were 701 people killed in accidents at intersections.
-This accounts for over one-fifth of all traffic deaths.
+- At intersections – In 2019, there were 731 people killed in accidents at intersections.
+This accounts for nearly one-fifth of all traffic deaths.

->On rural roads – About 55% of deadly traffic accidents happen in rural areas.
+- On rural roads – About 52% of deadly traffic accidents happen in rural areas.
 This includes many head-on collisions on two-lane roads as well as single vehicles that lose control and crash.

-Securing damages in a wrongful death suit requires for your lawyer to build a strong case.
-In addition to proving that the other party is responsible, it must also be shown how your life has been affected by a loved one’s passing.
+Securing damages in a wrongful death suit requires a strong case.
+In addition to proving that the other party is responsible, your lawyer must show how your life has been affected by a loved one’s passing.
 You can recover compensation for the following in a wrongful death action: